-- An expert teaching team and Student Support Services team that advocates for all students social and emotional well-being - The teaching of specific knowledge and skills based upon the college pillars of Respect, Safety, Responsibility and Learning. - A focus on bullying as part of the year 7-9 Health and Physical Education curriculum - Student council led activities including National Day of Action against Bullying and Violence, and Harmony Day.
+- An expert Student Support Services team that advocates for all students' social and emotional well-being including Guidance Officers, Heads of Department Student Services, Head of Inclusive Practices, Youth Support Coordinators, School Chaplain, school-based nurse, community education counsellor and teacher aides. - The teaching of specific knowledge and skills based upon the college pillars of Respect, Safety, Responsibility and Learning. - A focus on bullying as part of the year 7-9 Health and Physical Education curriculum and Respectful relationships program 10-12. - Student council led activities, including National Day of Action against Bullying and Violence, and Harmony Day.